 Automobile tyres mostly use natural rubber as inputs.
 However, applicable GST rates on tyres vary significantly compared to other rubber-derived finished products, like gloves, latex threads, etc. In addition, GST rates on different tyres also differ widely.
 This article discusses the applicability of GST rates and HSN codes of various kinds of tyres, with the latest updates from the 56th GST Council Meeting 2025.

-- Tractor tyres and tubes: GST reduced from 18% to 5%, covering rear tractor tyres, tyres for tractors, and tubes for tractor tyres.
+- Tractor tyres and tubes: GST is reduced from 18% to 5%, covering rear tractor tyres, tyres for tractors, and tubes for tractor tyres.

 Before the introduction of GST, tyre manufacturers, dealers and traders had to deal with multiple types of indirect taxes.